Permissionless-Software-Foundation/psfoundation-website2/markdown/2020-08-25-november-fork.md/nov-fork.md

 2. The BCHN-chain coins and tokens will be split into a separate wallet.
 Then the token-liquidity app on the ABC-chain will be brought back online.
 It is hoped this step can be accomplished quickly.
 When the token-liquidity app is back online, on the ABC-chain, it will be announced on Twitter and Telegram.<br /><br />

-3. We will fork wallet.fullstack.cash to create a web wallet for the BCHN-chain.
-The address will be bchn.wallet.fullstack.cash.
-This will allow people to easily split their BCH and SLP tokens.
+3. We will fork [wallet.fullstack.cash](https://wallet.fullstack.cash) to create a web wallet for the BCHN-chain.
+The address will be [bchn-wallet.fullstack.cash](https://bchn-wallet.fullstack.cash).
+A third app at [split.fullstack.cash](https://split.fullstack.cash) will allow people to easily split their BCH and SLP tokens.
 We will post step-by-step directions on YouTube.<br /><br />

 4. A new token-liquidity app on the BCHN-chain will be started.
 It will be funded with the coins and tokens split from the original app.
 Once online, the addresses for this new app will be posted to [the PSF website](https://PSFoundation.cash/), as well as Twitter and Telegram.<br /><br />